maxabrahamsson/notepad/README.md

 - Set MONGOLAB_URI environment variable with your Mongo DB credentials and path
 - Run Deploy step described in the CircleCI configuration file on your server
-- Initialize the API server using PM2: "pm2 start node -- ./server/index.js --watch"
+- Initialize the API server using PM2: "pm2 start npm -- start --watch"

 ### Development environment